 VERIFIED CONTENT This article was written by Miller Law’s content team and reviewed for accuracy by attorney Marc Newman.

 It takes time and money for any business to develop a client base.
 When a former employee then tries to take those clients away, it can be financially detrimental.
+Contact us today if you need to enforce a non-solicitation agreement in Michigan.

 Non solicitation agreements are enforceable in Michigan and can help businesses protect one of their most valuable assets—their clients.

-What Is a Non Solicitation Agreement?
+What Is a Non Solicitation Agreement in Michigan?

 enforcing non solicitation agreements